 TennCare is the state of Tennessee's Medicaid program.
 This program is designed to provide health care insurance to low-income children, pregnant women, parents of minor children, the elderly and people with disabilities.
 TennCare eligibility information can be found at Categories.
-If you do not qualify for TennCare there are other health care options available to you through the Health Insurance Marketplace.
+If you don't qualify for TennCare there are other health care options available to you through the Health Insurance Marketplace.
 Visit www.healthcare.gov or call them at 1-800-318-2596.

-Tennessee's county health department clinics provide an array of services including immunizations, well child/EPSDT screenings, WIC and nutrition services, breast and cervical cancer screening, family planning, birth and death certificates, children's special services, HIV testing and counseling, sexually transmitted disease testing and treatment and communicable disease control.
+Tennessee's county health department clinics provide many services including immunizations, well child/EPSDT screenings, WIC and nutrition services, breast and cervical cancer screening, family planning, birth and death certificates, children's special services, HIV testing and counseling, sexually transmitted disease testing and treatment and communicable disease control.
 Some locations also offer primary health care, and a few offer dental care.
 Most services are offered on a sliding fee scale based on income.